 - To determine whether the original process was conducted fairly a) in light of the charges and evidence presented, and b) in conformity with prescribed procedures.
-This gives the complaining party a reasonable opportunity to prepare and present evidence that the Student Code was violated, and gives the accused student a reasonable opportunity to prepare and to present a rebuttal of those allegations. - To determine whether the decision reached regarding the accused student was based on substantial evidence, that is, whether the facts in the case were sufficient to establish that a violation of the Student Code occurred.

-- To determine whether the sanction imposed was appropriate given the violation of the Student Code that occurred. - To consider new evidence sufficient to alter a decision or other relevant facts not brought out in the original process, because such evidence and/or facts were not known to the person appealing at the time of the original hearing.
+This gives the complaining party a reasonable opportunity to prepare and present evidence that the Student Code was violated, and gives the accused student a reasonable opportunity to prepare and to present a rebuttal of those allegations. - To determine whether the decision reached regarding the accused student was based on substantial evidence, that is, whether the facts in the case were sufficient to establish that a violation of the Student Code occurred. - To determine whether the sanction imposed was appropriate given the violation of the Student Code that occurred. - To consider new evidence sufficient to alter a decision or other relevant facts not brought out introduced in the original process, because such evidence and/or facts were was not known to the person appealing at the time of the original hearing.

 If the President or designee determines, in the President or designee's sole discretion that the written appeal fails to meet the Standard for Appeal (noted above), the President or designee will inform the student in writing.
-If the written appeal submission fails to meet the Standard for Appeal, the matter is concluded and no further action will be taken.
+If the written appeal submission fails to meet the Standard for Appeal, the matter is concluded, and no further action will be taken.
+If the President or designee determines that the request meets the Standard for Appeal, the President or designee will notify the student in writing and will refer the matter to the Appeals Committee Facilitator for action.